Calibrated Forecasting and Persuasion: Introduction

-Our main result shows that the sender's maximum payoff equals her equilibrium payoff in a static persuasion problem.
-The state, signal and prior of the persuasion game represent the conditional probability, the forecast and the distribution of conditionals of the dynamic game.
-In the persuasion problem, the sender persuades a receiver by committing to a signaling policy.
-Previous work including \cite{BPKamenic} and \cite{arieli2023optimal} characterize the optimal signaling policy that maximizes the sender's ex-ante expected payoff.
-We show that the optimal forecasting strategy can be constructed using the optimal signaling policy of the persuasion problem.
-At each period, the forecasts are sent according to the optimal signaling policy and depend solely on that period's conditional.
-To summarize, we solve the dynamic forecasting game by reducing it to a static persuasion problem.
+Our main result (Theorem \ref{maintheorem}) establishes that the sender's maximum payoff in the dynamic forecasting game equals the value of a static persuasion problem.
+The state, signal, and prior in the persuasion problem correspond to the conditional probability, the forecast, and the distribution of conditionals in the dynamic game.
+In Bayesian persuasion \citep{BPKamenic}, the sender commits to a signaling policy that maximizes her expected utility.
+We construct a forecasting strategy that implements an optimal signaling policy period by period, so forecasts depend only on the current conditional.
+Thus, the sender's dynamic problem reduces to a static persuasion problem.
+This equivalence shows that the calibration test provides a micro-foundation for the commitment assumption in Bayesian persuasion.

-Next, we consider an uninformed sender who does not know the data-generating process.
-As shown by \cite{FosterVohra}, an uninformed sender can also pass the calibration test for any process.
-As in the informed case, we characterize the maximum payoff an uninformed sender can achieve in terms of the persuasion problem.
-However, for an uninformed sender, the prior is determined by the empirical distribution of the states.
-Initially, we model nature as an adversary attempting to prevent the sender from passing the test.
-In an adversarial environment, the maximal payoff that she can (approximately) guarantee corresponds to the sender's worst signaling policy in the persuasion problem.
-This payoff is lower than the payoff an informed sender gets by honest forecasting.
-Next, we show that if the environment is non-adversarial, the sender can guarantee much more.
-For a stationary and ergodic process, the sender can (approximately) achieve the payoff corresponding to the no information (or babbling) signaling policy in the persuasion problem.
-This implies that the uninformed sender can always learn the empirical distribution of the states.
-Thus, we compare the payoffs that an informed and uninformed sender can guarantee, and characterize the value of information for a stochastic process.
+We next consider an uninformed sender who does not know the data-generating process.
+As shown by \cite{FosterVohra}, even an uninformed sender can pass the calibration test for any stochastic process.
+As before, we characterize the sender's attainable payoff via a signaling policy in a persuasion problem.
+We analyze two environments.
+First, in an adversarial setting where nature can adapt its strategy, there is no fixed prior, and the attainable payoff is evaluated as a function of the realized long-run empirical distribution of states.
+In this case, the sender can approximately guarantee the minimal payoff in the canonical persuasion problem, where the mean of the prior equals the realized empirical distribution (Theorem \ref{maxattainable}).\footnote{In the case of an uninformed sender, we can only provide approximate guarantees because we restrict the set of feasible forecasts to be finite.} This payoff is weakly lower than the payoff an informed sender obtains under truthful forecasting.
+Second, when the unknown process is an ergodic Markov chain, she can do better.
+In particular, she can approximately attain the payoff corresponding to the no-disclosure policy in the persuasion problem with prior given by the distribution of conditionals\textemdash the same problem as in the informed sender case (Proposition \ref{uninformedstationary}).